hzDocs

 Getting started from New or Create function.

-Builing command hierarchy is a new feature since cmdr.v2 v2.1.36.
+Building command hierarchy from struct (and value and Tag) is a new feature since cmdr.v2 v2.1.36.

 This feature is quite like kong, but a little bit rough.
 Nonetheless, its abilities are still fully by supplying With() and Action() methods to a stuct.